knoebelja/gm-example-next-app/README.md

 - Node.js v8.11.3
 - npm v6.1.1

 Using the latest stable version of both Node.js and npm is always recommended.
 You can check your current version of both with `node --version` and `npm --version` respectively.
-To switch between different versions of Node.js and npm, [nvm](https://github.com/creationix/nvm) and [nodenv](https://github.com/nodenv/nodenv) are both great options.
+To switch between different versions of Node.js and npm, [nvm](https://github.com/creationix/nvm) and [nodenv](https://github.com/nodenv/nodenv) are great options.

 ## Getting Started